xiaohan17/Module_Remote/Module/Change Detection/TFAM/README.md

 # Reference
 ***
 [https://blog.csdn.net/qq_51511878/article/details/138000632](https://blog.csdn.net/qq_51511878/article/details/138000632)
-Zhao S, Zhang X, Xiao P, et al. [Exchanging dual-encoder–decoder: A new strategy for change detection with semantic guidance and spatial localization[J].
-IEEE Transactions on Geoscience and Remote Sensing](./paper/A%20New%20Strategy%20for%20Change%20Detection%20with%20Semantic%20Guidance%20and%20Spatial%20Localization.pdf), 2023, 61: 1-16.
+Zhao S, Zhang X, Xiao P, et al. [Exchanging dual-encoder–decoder: A new strategy for change detection with semantic guidance and spatial localization](./paper/A%20New%20Strategy%20for%20Change%20Detection%20with%20Semantic%20Guidance%20and%20Spatial%20Localization.pdf)[J].
+IEEE Transactions on Geoscience and Remote Sensing, 2023, 61: 1-16.